CyberT33N/postman-cheat-sheet/README.md

 <br><br>

 #### Global pre-request script
-- Right click on Postman collection -> Edit -> Pre-request Script
+- Click on the Collection and new Tab will open > Pre-request Script.
+Or click three dots next to Postman collection -> Edit -> Pre-request Script
   - Then in your Request in your Postman Collection Auth -> Inherit auth from parent